Xbox One Challenges PS Now With Game Pass Subscription Service

 How long games will sit in the library will likely depend on the agreement between Microsoft and the individual publishers.
 Some might stay longer than others.
 It will be something worth keeping an eye on though as Spencer does not mention if games are already downloaded can still be played once they’ve been rotated out of the library.

-The Netflix like mode for games has worked well for Electronic Arts and EA Access.
+The Netflix-like mode for games has worked well for Electronic Arts and EA Access.
 It has been an incredibly popular and profitable service for Electronic Arts.
 During its Q2 2016 earnings call on October 29, 2015, CEO Andrew Wilson described EA Access as “accelerating,” with the subscriber base doubling in the two previous quarters.

 That growth has continued as Electronic Arts revealed in its most recent earnings call for Q3 2017, via Seeking Alpha.
-The company stated: “Subscription, advertising and other digital purchases contributed $104 million to net sales, up 16% year-on-year.
+The company stated: “Subscription, advertising and other digital purchases contributed $104 million to net sales, up 16 [percent] year-on-year.
 EA Access and Origin Access continue to grow.”

 Electronic Arts proved the subscription-based model for games can work at the publisher scale, but will Microsoft be able to translate that to a console platform level with multiple publishers.
-It also begs the question of will Xbox One owners be willing to shell out money for both EA Access and Xbox Game Pass?
+It also raises the question of if Xbox One owners will be willing to shell out money for both EA Access and Xbox Game Pass?
 Also, will this affect the Games with Gold free titles that are given out every month?

-Change is a constant in the gaming industry and Microsoft may have just dropped one of the biggest changes yet midway through the current console lifecycle.
-Now how will Sony respond?
+Change is a constant in the gaming industry, and Microsoft may have just dropped one of the biggest changes yet midway through the current console lifecycle.
+Now, how will Sony respond?

 [Featured Image by Xbox]